davidralphlewis/binaryephemera/_notes/Not-Writing-Guilt.md

 Remind yourself that [[Art-is-Play]] and it can be fun.

 -   I wrote a blog post about this <a href="https://www.davidralphlewis.co.uk/not-writing-enough/" >here</a>
-- Tim Clare has an excellent podcast about this. <a href="https://soundcloud.com/timclare/s3e26-5-rules-for-better-mental-health-hygiene-writing-ramble/likes" >Find it here.</a>
+- [[Tim-Clare]] has an excellent podcast about this. <a href="https://soundcloud.com/timclare/s3e26-5-rules-for-better-mental-health-hygiene-writing-ramble/likes" >Find it here.</a>